-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$165.6 million, or \$191.1 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering, together with our existing cash resources, to: complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trial of CFT7455 for patients with MM or NHL, such as PTCL or MCL, as well as to fund a portion of the Phase 2 expansion component of that clinical trial in these indications; complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trial of CFT8634 for patients with synovial sarcoma or solid tumors with SMARCB1 loss, as well as to fund a portion of the Phase 2 expansion component of this trial and a portion of a Phase 3 confirmatory clinical trial of this product candidate in synovial sarcoma; conduct and complete IND-enabling studies with respect to BRAF V600E and RET, substantially complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trials for each of these programs and fund initial portions of our planned phase 2 expansion component for the clinical trials for each of these product candidates; and fund continued development of our TORPEDO platform and advancement and identification of additional targets and development candidates, hiring of additional personnel, capital expenditures. costs of operating as a public company and other general corporate purposes.
+We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$135.5 million, or \$156.4 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering, together with our existing cash resources, to: complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trial of CFT7455 for patients with MM or NHL, such as PTCL or MCL, as well as to fund a portion of the Phase 2 expansion component of that clinical trial in these indications; complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trial of CFT8634 for patients with synovial sarcoma or solid tumors with SMARCB1 loss, as well as to fund a portion of the Phase 2 expansion component of this trial and a portion of a Phase 3 confirmatory clinical trial of this product candidate in synovial sarcoma; conduct and complete IND-enabling studies with respect to BRAF V600E and RET, substantially complete the Phase 1 portion of our planned first-in-human Phase 1/2 clinical trials for each of these programs and fund initial portions of our planned phase 2 expansion component for the clinical trials for each of these product candidates; and fund continued development of our TORPEDO platform and advancement and identification of additional targets and development candidates, hiring of additional personnel, capital expenditures, costs of operating as a public company and other general corporate purposes.
 See "Use of Proceeds."

-Nasdaq Global Market symbol
+Proposed Nasdaq Global Market symbol